Chao-Xi/jxazurebook/docs/az104/10webapp.md

 ![Alt Image Text](../images/az104_10_8.png "Body image")

-Than traditional on-premise methods of deploying an application solution, with Web Apps, we simply have our App Service plan, and inside of that App Service plan, we're going to deploy our web application.

 Our web application is going to have underlying compute nodes that we don't have to manage because they're going to be managed for us, providing us a Platform as a Service to host our application.